 A child is a person under the age of 18 years.
 Sexually explicit conduct means actual or simulated sexual intercourse, bestiality, masturbation, sexual sadism or sexual masochistic abuse, or lewd exhibition of an intimate part.

-Defending child pornography cases effectively requires expertise in this area of law.
+Obviously, defending child pornography cases effectively requires expertise in this area of law.
 Generally police don’t just pull an individual over and find child pornography.
 There are search warrants for email addresses, subpoenas for internet records, and lots of background investigation.
-If the police screw up, it’s up to your attorney to find that mistake.
-A police error may lead to suppression (exclusion) of all the evidence against you.
+If the police screw up, it’s up to your criminal defense attorney to find that mistake.
+And this is incredibly important – a police error may lead to suppression (exclusion) of all the evidence against you.
+If that’s the case, and there isn’t an alternate way to prove the criminal charges against you, this could result in a complete dismissal of your case.

 Finally, there are more specialized motions to defeat child pornography charges.
 For example, the images may have not depicted “sexually explicit conduct.”
 The child may not have appeared to be under 18 years old.
 Or the images may have been placed on your computer by a computer virus.
 These are all issues to consider in a possession of child pornography case.